 - Alimony payments.
 Alimony is a payment from one spouse to another to make up for the sudden financial inequality caused by divorce.
 These payments are referred to as spousal support and can be paid during the divorce process (called spousal maintenance) or continue after the divorce is final (as alimony).
 Alimony can be paid monthly or in a lump sump in the form of property (such as a house or investments).
 Courts will examine a number of factors when determining the amount of alimony, including each spouse’s age, income, job skills, and the length of the marriage.

 Call Our Oklahoma Divorce and Child Custody Attorneys Today

 Our attorneys know what you are going through, and we understand how important it is for you to get your family’s lives back on track.
 Call our offices today to get straightforward legal advice on your divorce, custody, or child support case, or fill out this quick and simple web form.

-We have offices in Hinton, El Reno, and Oklahoma City and routinely practice family law in Oklahoma County, Caddo County, Canadian County, Grady County, Custer County, Washita County, Blaine County, and Roger Mills County.
+We have offices in Hinton, El Reno family lawyer, and Oklahoma City family lawyer and routinely practice family law in Oklahoma County, Caddo County child custody lawyers, Canadian County, Grady County, Custer County, Washita County, Blaine County, and Roger Mills County.

 We commonly appear in and represent family law clients in Hinton, Anadarko, El Reno, Mustang, Yukon, Oklahoma City, Watonga, Cordell, Weatherford, Clinton, Geary, Arapaho, Chickasha, Calumet, Hydro, and others.